How to Get an Apostille for Your Certified Translation

 If you need to submit a certified translation outside the United States, you may be asked to provide an apostille.
-This article explains what an apostille is, when it's needed, and how RushTranslate can simplify the process for you.
+This article explains what an apostille is, when it is needed, and how RushTranslate can simplify the process for you.

 In this article: